inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/helpful-hints-and-tips.rst

 Helpful Hints And Tips
 ======================
+**Objectives:**

+* To read through the InaSAFE option menu
+* To know where to go for help
+* To go through some frequently ask questions

+**Expected Results:**

+Participants are able to:

+* customise the InaSAFE option menu
+* know where to go for help

 You have now gone through InaSAFE using 4 different natural hazards, changing a variety of paramaters and analysing the results.
 This chapter has been designed to help you understand a little more about InaSAFE as well as where